dougiteixeira/proxmoxve/README.md

  <details><summary>A step by step to enable entities</summary>

-   1) Go to the page for the device you want to enable the pushbutton (or sensor).
+   1) Go to the page for the device you want to enable the button (or sensor).

       ![image](https://github.com/dougiteixeira/proxmoxve/assets/31328123/4e3f9b7d-e935-4fc5-bdd3-3329ef9b90a8)